semaphoreci/docs/docs/reference/sem-command-line-tool.md

 you are currently in, you can use the `-p` flag to directly specify the Semaphore project that interests you.

-So the `sem get workflows` has the following two formats:
+So the `sem get workflows` can have the following two formats:

 ``` bash
 sem get workflows